GLOSSARY OF LIBRARY JARGON

 Circulation Desk – the place in the library from which all materials are checked in/out including Reserve materials.
 Contact information: 800-568-6248 ext.
 3420 or 661-259-3540 ext.
 3420.

-Controlled Vocabulary a collection of controlled headings which consists of all acceptable terms that will provide direct access to records; unacceptable terms will be cross-referenced to the acceptable ones.
+Controlled Vocabulary – a collection of standardized headings which consists of all preferred terms that will provide direct access to records; unused terms will be cross-referenced to the preferred ones.
 Library of Congress Subject Headings is a controlled vocabulary.

-Course Reserves - Reserved materials consist of books, videos, DVD’s, audio cassettes or any other items a professor wishes to make available to an entire class for a whole semester or a portion of the semester.
+Course Reserves – Reserved materials consist of books, DVD’s, or any other items a professor wishes to make available to an entire class for a whole semester or a portion of the semester.
 These select materials are located behind the circulation desk and have unique circulation requirements.
-Go to Library Services àCourse Reserves on the Library’s Web site for more details on policy and procedure for using this service.
+Go to Course Reserves on the Library’s Website for more details on policy and procedure for using this service.

 Credo – An online reference library that provides access to softcopy reference books including encyclopedias, dictionaries, thesauri and books of quotations.

-CSE Council of Science Editors.
+CSE – Council of Science Editors (formerly Conference of Biology Editors (CBE)).
 In the context of writing term papers, CSE refers the style manual used in preparation of research papers intended for publication in the field of Biology and other sciences.

 Cutter number – an alphanumeric system devised by C. A. Cutter to represent personal names.
 It is used by libraries to subdivide works within the same class by the author's surname and the title of the work.
 For example, the Cutter number for John MacArthur’s book entitled “The Book on Leadership” is M118b.
 M118 is the numeric value given to the name MacArthur and “b” represents the first word of the title "Book" (“A”, “An” and “The” in any language are never considered when they are the first word in a title).